Symmetry breaking for an elliptic equation involving the Fractional Laplacian: Emebedding theorems

 In this section, we prove some embedding theorems for spaces of radial functions.
 We remark that the power weight $|x|^b$ produces the presence of a shifted Sobolev critical exponent $2^*_b$ in all of them.

-The following lemma is an special case of the result of \cite{DDD}, that state here in our present notation for convenience of the reader, and generalizes a result due to Rother \cite{Rother} (that corresponds to the case $s=1$).
+The following lemma is a special case of the result of \cite{DDD}, that we state here in our present notation for convenience of the reader, and generalizes a result due to Rother \cite{Rother} (that corresponds to the case $s=1$).

 \begin{lemma} Let $0<s<\frac{n}{2}$, $c>-2s$, $c(1-2s) \leq 2s(n-1)$, $2 \leq q= 2^*_c :=\frac{2(n+c)}{n-2s}$.
 Then we have that

 for any radial function $u \in C_0^\infty(\R^n)$. \end{lemma}

 \begin{proof} Take $\gamma=n-s$, $p=2$, $\alpha=0$, $\beta=-c/q$ in the result of \cite{DDD} (theorem 1.2), and recall that $T_{n-s} u= C (-\Delta)^{-s/2} u$, where $T_\gamma$ denotes the fractional integral